Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lewisham and are not the council.
 About us

-The Children and Young People Select Committee met to discuss the integration of Children and Family Centres into Family Hubs, the progress of the Families First for Children Pathfinder programme, and to plan the committee's work programme for the upcoming year.
+The Children and Young People Select Committee met on Thursday, 18 July 2024, to discuss the integration of Children and Family Centres into Family Hubs and the Pathfinder programme for children's social care.
+The committee resolved to recommend that decisions regarding the long-term locations of Family Hubs be taken promptly and that they be provided with an update report.
+They also agreed to note the report on the Pathfinder programme and agreed to their draft work programme for the upcoming year.

 Children and Family Centre and Family Hub Integration